amijeet/amijeet.github.io/README.md

-No need to judge me rn, this repo is under construction.
+Hey there, dont judge me early, this repo is under construction.